thehydroimpulse/thrust/Readme.md

 - Built on-top of Asynchronous I/O via Mio.
 - Heavily uses Futures to manage asynchronous code.
 - Multiplexing multiple RPC services on a single event-loop.
-- Automatically spawn an `EventLoop` per CPU core.
+- (Currently limited to one for now) Automatically spawn an `EventLoop` per CPU core.

 ## Installing